-Selected performance criteria will not change from year to year unless they are deemed necessary and the Board is able to justify the changes.
+Selected performance criteria will not change from year to year unless they are deemed necessary and the Board is able to justify the changes recommended by the NC, prior to approval.

 Board Committees

 Certain functions have been delegated to various Board Committees, namely, the AC, RC and NC.
 The members of these committees are set out as below: